Lexus RZ SUV review

 - Average driving range

-Lexus has been highly successful at introducing hybrid technology, so can it do the same with all-electric powertrains?
-The Lexus RZ 450e is a good attempt at a ground-up electric car and should prove popular, sitting in the all-important mid-size SUV class.
-It has plenty of performance, excellent refinement, and an appealing interior.
-However, it’s not as exciting to drive as Lexus may have hoped, and it’s quite expensive given its mediocre 270-mile maximum driving range and the fact it costs around £10,000 more than a Tesla Model Y.
+The Lexus RZ is a good attempt at a ground-up electric car and should prove popular, sitting in the all-important mid-size SUV class.
+It delivers excellent refinement, an appealing interior, and enough performance to satisfy most buyers.
+While it’s not as exciting to drive as Lexus may have hoped, and its 292-mile maximum driving range can’t match the class-leaders, few EVs deliver the quality and refinement on offer here – especially for around £50,000.

 Lexus RZ models, specs and alternatives

 The Lexus RZ is the Japanese manufacturer’s first-ever model that’s been designed from its inception to be powered purely by electricity.
 It is a medium-sized SUV that shares a lot of its hidden parts with the Toyota bZ4X and Subaru Solterra, thanks to the significant collaboration between the brands.
-Lexus’ range also includes the smaller Lexus UX, which is available as a hybrid and electric UX 300e, costing from just over £44,000.
+Lexus’ range also includes the smaller Lexus UX, which is available as a hybrid and electric UX 300e, costing from around £41,000.

-There’s a single powertrain available from launch, with a 201bhp front motor joined by a 107bhp rear motor for a 308bhp combined output.
+The RZ launched in 450e guise, coming with a 201bhp front motor and a 107bhp rear motor for a 308bhp combined output.
 They’re fed by a 64kWh battery pack, which is a bit lower in capacity compared to some of its rivals.
-Maximum range is rated at 271 miles for entry-level trims, dropping to just over 250 miles for range-topping versions with large 20-inch alloy wheels.
+Maximum range is rated at 272 miles for entry-level trims, dropping to just over 250 miles for range-topping versions with large 20-inch alloy wheels.

 Charging is pretty quick, with up to 150kW possible at compatible DC public charging stations; enough for a 10 to 80% charge in half an hour.
 The RZ also comes with 11kW home charging as standard, although most UK households won’t be able to benefit from more than 7kW unless they have their supply upgraded to three-phase AC.